JSW Steel Ltd (NSE: JSWSTEEL) Q3 2026 Earnings Call dated Jan. 23, 2026

 Jayant Acharya

-No, I meant for fourth quarter.
-So if I look at the fourth.
-Quarter I’m looking at the, I’m looking at the fourth quarter.
-I’m saying we liquidated inventory in quarter three.
-We are looking at some inventory liquidation in quarter four as well.
-So from a guidance perspective we had a sales of 7.64 million ton last quarter.
-Our guidance is that we will be able to meet 29.2 million tons.
-So may be similar with respect to quarter three, quarter four if that’s what you’re asking.
-From an Indian operations point of view we will be slightly higher but for an overall basis it will not be very different.
+I am looking at the 4th Quarter.
+I am saying we liquidated inventory in Quarter 3.
+We are looking at some inventory liquidation in Quarter 4 as well.
+So, from a guidance perspective, we had sales of 7.64 million tonnes last quarter.
+Our guidance is that we will be able to meet 29.2 million tonnes.
+So, maybe similar with respect to Quarter 3, Quarter 4 if that is what you are asking.
+From an Indian operational point of view, it will be slightly higher.
+But from an overall basis, it will not be very different.

 Rahul Gupta

-Got it, Got it.
+Got it.
 Thank you.
-Now if I look at the detailed CapEx table that you have shared on slide 39, can you help us break down the mining Capex and also value added Capex a bit further?
-Thanks for highlighting Mozambique and the downstream Capex separately but can you help us with more details what all come into this?
+Now, if I look at the detailed CapEx table that you have shared on slide 39, can you help us break down the mining CapEx and also value-added CapEx a bit further?
+Thanks for highlighting Mozambique and the downstream CapEx separately.
+But can you help us with more details what all come into this?

 Jayant Acharya

-I think the details the investor team can explain but you’re talking about the capacity consolidated capacity update, right?
-That’s what we have given you in that slide.
+I think the details the investor team can explain.
+But you are talking about the consolidated capacity update.
+That is what we have given you in that slide.

 Jayant Acharya

-It’s the Capex Capex guidance for the next five years.
-The amount of Capex.
-But yeah, okay, I’ll take that offline.
-What we are, yeah what we are trying to say is that we will be spending this hundred thousand crores over the next four to five years.
-We will give you the breakup year wise in our annual board Results in May, but roughly four to five years.
-You can spread it equally, you know, it will be a little higher in the next year, next two years and then slowly go down.
+What we are trying to say is that we will be spending the INR100,000 crore over the next 4 to 5 years.
+We will give you a breakup year-wise in our annual board results in May.
+But roughly 4 to 5 years, you can spread it equally.
+It will be a little higher in the next year, next 2 years and then slowly go down.

 Rahul Gupta